 Think you are some badass lone gunslinger?
 Really?
 You ever sleep?
 You ever get sick?
 You ever distracted picking turnips or washing your filthy body in the creek with your gun 10 paces away?

-If you hesitated, you sure as hell are not up to the task.
+If you hesitated, you’re definitely not up to the task.
 If you said yes, well, I’m not saying you are a liar, but you might be suicidally overconfident.

 Never, ever, underestimate how vulnerable you are as a lone and isolated survivor.
 History has shown us time and time again that isolated people are extremely vulnerable to all kinds of evils.